Marksonthegamer/Mate-Engine-Linux-Port/README.md

 ### Known Issues
 - Window snapping and dock sitting are still kind of buggy, and they don't work on XWayland Interface
 - Crashes at low system performance (`pa_mainloop_iterate`)
-- Limited window moving in KWin (KDE, GNOME)
+- Limited window moving in Mutter (GNOME)
 - PulseAudio sometimes returns an empty audio program name

 ### Removed